davesag/Frank/README.txt

 If you try to register with an email address already in the system then that person will receive a warning email.

 If you log out the system will remember your username unless you log out completely.

+You can change your email, password or html_email preference.
+If you change your email to someone else's existing email then they will be sent a warning message and your change rejected.
+If you change your email successfully you will be sent an email confirmation link.
+Once you log out you must click that link for your login to work.

 I want to be a part of it
 -------------------------